 Yep, that's my gallbladder!
 I made the pics small so nobody gets TOO grossed out (Dad)

-This is after it's out and ready to be done- I think it's cool the surgeon gave me these pics,
+This is after it's out and ready to be done- I think it's cool the surgeon gave me these pics, but I couldn't look at them until the day after surgery :)

 Now it's been 4 days since the gallbladder removal and I've got ZERO pain in my shoulder and even slept on my right side two nights since!
 How exciting :) I know, it sounds so dumb, but I was going crazy only being able to sleep on the left side!
 And my eye wrinkles were getting really bad on that left eye too :) It's true.
 Wrinkles have already improved since sleeping on my back and switching sides the last four nights.
 I never knew how harmful ones sleep habits could be to face wrinkles!
 But that's a tangent isn't it?
 I was getting to how the recovery from surgery has been; and it's about how I expected.
 Lots of sleep, pain in the belly, and cramping/grumbling constantly but at it's worst after eating anything.
 And another aside?
 Why not; the food I've received has been AMAZING!!
 I feel so spoiled- my family and friends have really taken care of me these last few days by bringing food for us and taking the kids a bit to play.
 It's so uplifting to see how much people care by the things they do after a surgery!
 Or after a baby, or chemo, or a death in the family- some good things can come from tough times that's for sure (though of course a baby is not as tough as the others :)